McDonnell Douglas F/A-18 Hornet: Spain

-The Spanish Air and Space Force (Ejército del Aire y del Espacio) ordered 60 EF-18A model and 12 EF-18B model Hornets (the "E" standing for "España", Spain), named respectively as C.15 and CE.15 by Spain.
+The Spanish Air and Space Force (Ejército del Aire y del Espacio) ordered 60 EF-18A model and 12 EF-18B model Hornets (the "E" standing for "España", Spain), named respectively as C.15 and CE.15 by Spain (the “C” standing for “Caza”, Fighter).
 The Spanish version was delivered from 22 November 1985 to July 1990.
 These fighters were upgraded to F-18A+/B+ standard, close to F/A-18C/D (plus version includes later mission and armament computers, databuses, data-storage set, new wiring, pylon modifications and software, new abilities as AN/AAS-38B NITE Hawk targeting FLIR pods).

 In 1995 Spain obtained 24 ex-USN F/A-18A Hornets, with six more on option.
 These were delivered from December 1995 until December 1998.
 Before delivery, they were modified to EF-18A+ standard.
 This was the first sale of USN surplus Hornets.

 Spanish Hornets operate as an all-weather interceptor 60% of the time and as an all-weather day/night attack aircraft for the remainder.
-In case of war, each of the front-line squadrons would take a primary role: 121 is tasked with tactical air support and maritime operations; 151 and 122 are assigned to all-weather interception and air combat roles; and 152 is assigned the SEAD mission.
+In case of war, each of the frontline squadrons would take a primary role: 121 is tasked with tactical air support and maritime operations; 151 and 122 are assigned to all-weather interception and air combat roles; and 152 is assigned the Suppression of Enemy Air Defenses (SEAD) mission.
 Air refueling is provided by KC-130Hs and Boeing 707TTs.
 Pilot conversion to EF-18 is centralized in 153 Squadron (Ala 15).
 Squadron 462's role is air defense of the Canary Islands, being responsible for fighter and attack missions from Gando AB.

 Spanish Air Force EF-18 Hornets have flown Ground Attack, SEAD, combat air patrol (CAP) combat missions in Bosnia and Kosovo, under NATO command, in Aviano detachment (Italy).
 They shared the base with Canadian and USMC F/A-18s.
 Six Spanish Hornets had been lost in accidents by 2003.
+On 25 May 1995, while taking part of Operation Deny Flight, Spanish EF-18s armed with laser-guided bombs and supported by US F-16s destroyed an ammunition depot at Pale, a Bosnian Serb stronghold in the outskirts of Sarajevo.

 Over Yugoslavia, eight EF-18s, based at Aviano AB, participated in bombing raids in Operation Allied Force in 1999, being among the first planes to strike Yugoslav targets.
 Over Bosnia, they also performed missions for air-to-air combat air patrol, close air support air-to-ground, photo reconnaissance, forward air controller-airborne, and tactical air controller-airborne.
 Over Libya, four Spanish Hornets participated in enforcing a no-fly zone.